frctl/fractal-docs/docs/api/endpoints/fractal-docs.md

 * `path` - *String*

 Get the value of a configuration setting, identified by it's `path`.
-For a complete list of configuration values see the ~@TODOLINK @docs-config', 'docs configuration') }} documentation.
+For a complete list of configuration values see the [docs configuration](../../guide/documentation/configuration-reference.html) documentation.

 ```js
 console.log(fractal.docs.get('ext')); // '.html'